lyxell/logifix/README.md

   <img src="https://raw.githubusercontent.com/lyxell/logifix/master/.github/logifix-logo-beam.svg" alt="Logifix">
 </h1>

-Logifix is a fast static analysis tool for Java that fixes violations automatically.
-Logifix is implemented in [a high-performance Datalog dialect](https://github.com/souffle-lang/souffle) that is synthesized into multi-threaded C++ code.
+Logifix is a static analysis tool for Java that creates ready-to-merge patches for static analysis violations.
+Logifix is fast and easy to extend thanks to being implemented in [a high-performance Datalog dialect](https://github.com/souffle-lang/souffle) that is synthesized into multi-threaded C++ code.